williams-cs/swell/tutorials/weekly-and-lesson-plans.md

 2. Find ways to implement analytics.

 ## End of Semester
-1. Implement modules to teach programming through SWELL = interface + predicate checker + progress record + analytics.
+1. Implement modules to teach programming through SWELL = interface + predicate checker + instructions + analytics.
 2. Implement error messages that specify which parts of the environment causes the problem.

 ## Auxiliary Ideas